opengovfoundation/hr-manual/markdown/manual.md

 Any time that you won't be available during the regular work day (9 PM to 5 PM locally) should be put on your calendar the organization's calendar.

 ### Vacation & Leave Policy
 We are closed on all [Federal holidays](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/holidays-work-schedules-and-pay), the day after Thanksgiving, and during the week between Christmas and the New Year.
-We also have a few additional days off, please see [the attached holidays list](holidays.md).

 We expect everyone to be able to get their work done in a timely fashion, and to not have to work on personal time.
 Rested and refreshed people are better team members, and we strongly encourage enjoying life outside of the office.